 - Serving as a leader to the legal community at large

 - Working with outside organizations on behalf of the profession

 - Serving as a superior role model and mentoring colleagues

 - Improving access to justice

-The deadline for nominations is February 1, 2020.
-Please email the nomination form and supporting documents to Kim Rundle.
+The deadline for nominations is March 1, 2022.
+Please email the nomination form and supporting documentation as a single PDF to Kim Rundle.